 Apache Avro is a data serialization format.

-files on disk.
+We can store data as .avro files on disk.
 Avro files are typically used with Spark but Spark

 is completely independent of Avro.
 Avro is a row-based format that is suitable for evolving